-- 1. Provide more affordable public, community, social and private housing options. - 2.
-Invest and implement the Australian Government's National Housing and Homelessness Plan and develop specific strategies co-designed with people who have a disability. - 3.
-Implement a National Housing Strategy in consultation with people who have a disability. - 4.
-Through the Housing Australia Future Fund, deliver a targeted strategy and investment around affordable and accessible housing for people with disability as a priority cohort. - 5.
-Expand participation in the Commonwealth Help to Buy Scheme and consider a national Pathways Equity loan Scheme. - 6.
-Provide incentives for owners of private rentals to offer more accessible housing. - 7.
-Establish a new scheme for owners to increase the supply of new and affordable rental dwellings by providing financial incentives. - 8.
-Lead all states and territories adopt the Livable Housing Design in the National Construction Code (NCC) to ensure all housing stock is accessible in Australia.
+- 1. Establish a long-term national housing plan that includes a National Disability Housing Strategy co-designed with people with disability. - 2.
+Through the Housing Australia Future Fund, deliver a targeted strategy and investment around affordable and accessible housing for people with disability as a priority cohort. - 3.
+Deliver strategic and targeted investment of NDIS funding to encourage a range of living options. - 4.
+Develop and invest in a scheme to increase the supply of new and affordable rental dwellings by providing financial incentives. - 5.
+Enhance the National Housing Finance and Investment Corporation's (NHFIC) mandate to include borrowing for accessible and affordable housing. - 6.
+Lead all states and territories to adopt the Livable Housing Design in the National Construction Code (NCC) to ensure all housing stock is accessible in Australia.